carpentries-incubator/gitlab-novice/episodes/07-merge-requests.md

 :::

-In the chapter on collaboration we learned how to contribute changes to a project that we are a member of.
-We also learned, in the previous chapter, that we can contribute to other projects by filing issues to report problems or ask questions.
+In the episode on collaboration we learned how to contribute changes to a project that we are a member of.
+We also learned, in the previous episode, that we can contribute to other projects by filing issues to report problems or ask questions.
 This episode we will learn about a way to suggest concrete changes to a GitLab project that we do not have write access on.